Haroenv/lel.news/index.md

 title: Home
 layout: index
 ---
-Welkom bij {{ site.title }}.
-Maak je borst maar nat vooor een spannende rit!
+Welcome to {{ site.title }}.
+This is the intro line to the site you see at the index.